Paleontology in South Dakota: Paleozoic

-History
+Historiography

 Indigenous interpretations

 Fossils feature in some of the legends of local people.
-The Sioux believed that in the first creatures in creation were the insects and reptiles, who were ruled by the Water Monster Unktehi.
-Reptiles were very diverse and came in all shapes and sizes, but they became violent and bloodthirsty until they were petrified by lightning sent by the Thunder Birds.
-The physical bodies of the Thunder Beings killed by the lightning, including Unktehi, also ended up being buried.
+The Sioux believed that in the first creatures in creation were the insects and reptiles, who were ruled by the water monster Unhcegila.
+Reptiles were very diverse and came in all shapes and sizes, but they became violent and bloodthirsty until they were petrified by lightning sent by the thunderbirds.
+The physical bodies of the Thunder Beings killed by the lightning, including Unhcegila, also ended up being buried.
 The Sioux believe that earth has a history of four distinct ages.
 These events occurred during the Age of Rock.
-This portrayal of the Thunder Birds may have been influenced by associations of fossils of the Cretaceous pterosaur Pteranodon with marine reptiles of the same age in the western US.
+This portrayal of the thunderbirds may have been influenced by associations of fossils of the Cretaceous pterosaur Pteranodon with marine reptiles of the same age in the western United States.

 Local people also employed fossils in ritual.
-Plains Indians like the Blackfeet and Cheyenne have a tradition of using Baculites fossils to summon buffalo herds.
-When used this way the fossils are called "buffalo-calling stones" or Iniskim.
+Plains Indians like the Blackfeet and Cheyenne have a tradition of using Baculites fossils to summon bison herds.
+When used this way, the fossils are called "buffalo-calling stones" or Iniskim.
 This practice derives from the complex shapes of the fossil's internal structure, which can sometimes bear shapes resembling buffalo.
 Iniskim have been discovered in South Dakota archeological sites.
-Archeological evidence exists for the buffalo-calling stone tradition that is at least 1,000 years old.
+Archaeological evidence exists for the buffalo-calling stone tradition that is at least 1,000 years old.

-One interesting South Dakota fossil was actually found not far from the Gobernador ruins in New Mexico during the 1980s.
+One interesting South Dakota fossil was found not far from the Gobernador ruins in New Mexico during the 1980s.
 It was the jawbone of an Oligocene mammal endemic to South Dakota.
 This means someone would have had to transport the bone for 800 miles from the place it was discovered.
 The Blackfeet engaged in regular trade with the Cliff Dweller and Navajo peoples of the southwest, which may explain how the fossil ended up so far from its place of origin.